Canterbury Dance Festival

 5. The Organiser may combine classes when entries are small, divide a class where entries are large and have the power to make any other regulations or interpret or qualify any of these rules as the occasion may arise.

-6. Competitors must provide their own music on a “High Quality” cassette or CD with music ready to play at the beginning of the tape/disc.
-The cassette/disc must be labelled on the correct side with, Name, Class and Number.
-Tapes/discs must be handed in at the collection point at least one section before the start of a class.
+6. Competitors must provide their own music on a "High Quality" CD-R with music ready to play at the beginning of the disc.
+The disc must be labelled on the correct side with, Name, Class and Number.
+Discs must be handed in at the collection point at least one section before the start of a class.
+You must provide your music on CD-R Format, please make sure you have a back-up CD-R of a different make for emergency purposes.
+Some CD's do not read on every machine if they have not been recorded correctly.

-7. The Festival will provide the equipment for all cassette tape/CD discs to be played on.
-This may be used and must be operated by a Festival Official.
+7. The Festival will provide the equipment for all CD-R discs to be played on.
+This will be operated by a Festival Official.

 8. Time limits must be strictly observed.
 If dances over-run the Organiser has the right to stop the performance.

-9. Re-dancing is not allowed over the age of 12 Years, except for technical reasons as determined by the Festival Organiser.
+9. Re-dancing is not allowed over the age of 12 years, except for technical reasons as determined by the Festival.

 10. Competitors should report backstage at least fifteen minutes before their class is due to commence, and be dressed to perform at the start of their class.
 Competitors must dance in order of the programme.
 Failure to comply may lead to disqualification (unless pre-arranged with Organiser).